 A Kleer employer membership plan is a win for all parties involved:

 - Dental practices have a unique opportunity to stand out to local businesses and attract new patients who are loyal and generate reliable, recurring revenue.

 - Employers can save 30-40% on dental benefit costs and improve employee access to oral care.
 Better oral care will improve employee health, productivity, and retention.

 - Employees gain access to affordable, high quality oral care that improves their health, with costs offset by their employer’s contribution.

-Kleer Employer Care is the next step in helping dentists take more control of their practice, lessen their dependence on insurers, and improve access to care.
-To learn more, visit www.kleer.com/kleer-employer-care.
+Kleer Employee Care is the next step in helping dentists take more control of their practice, lessen their dependence on insurers, and improve access to care.
+To learn more, visit www.kleer.com/kleer-employee-care.